 - Account takeovers

-The changing dynamics of the cybersecurity landscape require businesses to take countermeasures to avert risks and vulnerabilities proactively.
+The changing dynamics of the cybersecurity landscape require businesses to proactively take countermeasures to avert risks and vulnerabilities.
 While technology helps organizations achieve rapid growth and embrace innovation, it is also susceptible to attack vectors and numerous security risks.

 Security must be considered a continuous and dynamic process.
 Crashtest Security Suite offers an automated penetration testing and vulnerability scanning tool that helps reduce security exposure for web applications and APIs.